Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>In general, we want to launch programs as background jobs so that we can
+<p>In general, we want to launch GUI programs as background jobs so that we can
 still enter other commands into the terminal as they run.
 Non-GUI commands that run in the terminal such as 'vim', 'cat', 'head' etc should be run as foreground jobs (otherwise we won't see them).
 In these cases, we can bring